EVEN THOUGH I WILL NOT BE RETURNING BACK TO COLLEGE THIS SEMESTER, THIS TOPIC IS STILL ON MY MIND AND ONE THAT IS VERY NEAR AND DEAR TO MY HEART.

 I understand that this post is different than what I normally talk about on my platform, but nonetheless, this topic is one that is so, so important to me.
 Unfortunately, due to my family history and genetics, I am prone to having problems with alcohol.
 Because of my past experiences, and the fact I almost lost my life, I take this very seriously.
 It’s not worth messing around with.
 Alcohol doesn’t make you feel good and you don’t need it to be fun.
 There is no shame in choosing not to drink and we need to end the stigma around it.

 Nowadays, I am 22 years old and beyond the legal limit.
 Ironically, now that drinking is technically “legal” to me, I hardly ever drink.
 I don’t like how it makes me feel.
 I like feeling like myself because I like who I am and I am confident in the person I have become.
 I like feeling in control of my body and like I have the energy to take on the day.
 Please note I am not trying to talk down to anyone who does drink a lot.
 I am just sharing my experience and shedding some light on my views.
-Thanks for reading you guys.
+Thanks for reading.